nexcess/nexcess-api-docs/CloudAccount.md

 }'
 ```

-This will return to you a very large payload that will give you the details of **what is being created**.
+This will return to you a very large payload that will give you details about both the cloud account that is being created, and the service that it belongs to.
 It is important to note that the API queues the job to be done, it does not wait until the job is complete.

 <a name="payload2">__Payload 2__</a>
 ```json